Trending in Equine Circles: CBD for Horses

 Fear and anxiety can often affect horses (especially race horses).
 Fortunately, CBD has shown promise as a way to manage both.

 Research tells us that activating cannabinoid receptors can induce an anti-anxiety effect and reduce fear expression.
 The amygdala region of the brain plays an important role in processing emotions.
-When cannabinoid receptors in this region are turned off, the amygdala increases the production of the corticotropin-releasing hormone.
+When cannabinoid receptors in this region are turn off, the amygdala increases the production of the corticotropin-releasing hormone.
 This is significant because the corticotropin-releasing hormone can create cortisol, which is known for its anxiety-inducing effects.
 So CBD may work to reduce anxiety by halting the production of the anxiety-inducing corticotropin-releasing hormone.

 Cannabinoid receptors may further reduce cortisol levels.
 Cannabinoid receptors are essential to negative feedback of the neuroendocrine stress response.
 These receptors protect against stress by inhibiting the stress-cascade that results in the release of corticotropin-releasing hormone.
 The cascade produces adrenocorticotropin hormone, which then produces cortisol.